macarc/PipeScore/README.md

 PipeScore uses a global controller (in `Controller.ts`) rather than individual controllers for each component because sheet music has a lot of parts that interact very heavily with each other, and it is simpler to have a single controller than separate ones trying to communicate somehow with each other.

 When events are dispatched, all the parts of the score that change are replaced rather than modified.
 This means that it will be easy to add optimisation later, by doing a simple equality check to see changes.
+While this isn't actually immutability, it is called that in code comments just to give a name to it.

 `Event.ts` defines all the possible events that the controller will take.

 The entry point is `PipeScore.ts` which starts the controller.

+## Running locally

+Run the following commands to run locally, ideally in separate terminals:
+* `npm run dev` - to run the development server
+* `npm run watch` - to rebuild JS on changes
+* `tsc --watch` - to typecheck

+To deploy:
+* `npm run build` - to build minified bundle
+* `npm run deploy` - to deploy to Firebase

+The Firebase functionality (saving/user accounts/e.t.c.) will not work when running locally.